EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 ![My Interactive Sessions menu button, an overlaid squares icon](../../images/open-ondemand/my-interactive-sessions-button.png){: class="border-img center"} ***My Interactive Sessions** menu button*

-The My Interactive Sessions page has a **selection** of the apps available to you on the left-hand-side.
+The My Interactive Sessions page has a **selection** of the interactive apps available to you on the left-hand-side.

 Click an app-specific button to access that app.